IVSoftware/dynamic-hotel/README.md

-Your [question](https://stackoverflow.com/q/74850647/5438626) is about creating dynamic bindings for textboxes and this is one tested way for doing that.
+Your [question](https://stackoverflow.com/q/74850647/5438626) is: **How to bind dynamically created text box**.
+Here is one tested way for accomplishing that specific task.

 First create some textboxes dynamically:

     public MainForm()
     {